 Our vision for the project is to create a vibrant food hub that provides a place for the community to connect, learn and prosper.

-The Whittlesea Community Food and Farm Collective is an integrated model that combines local food and farming, food distribution, sustainable resource use, agricultural education and capability building.
+The Wollert Community Farm and Food Collective is an integrated model that combines local food and farming, food distribution, sustainable resource use, agricultural education and capability building.
 Once operational, the collective will:

-This project has successfully received a $1.5million in funding.
-The funding is part of a $48.4 million investment in shovel-ready water projects under the State Government’s new $2.7 billion Building Works program.
+This project has successfully received a $1.5 million in funding.
+The funding is part of a $48.4 million investment in shovel-ready water projects under the State Government’s new $2.7 billion Building.

 The City of Whittlesea will be embarking on an investigation into the potential of a platform which will link landowners with land seekers and assess the suitability of share farming and leasing of the land.
 This will assist the future farmers of our municipality in overcoming the barriers of access to and affordability of land.
 An increase in food production will also benefit our non-farming residents through increased access to fresh local produce and potential employment and business opportunities.

 Over the past two years, the Victorian State Government has been conducting a review on planning for Melbourne’s green wedges and agricultural land.
 This review was prompted by increasing land use conflicts in the green wedge and peri-urban areas due to their proximity to Melbourne and the rapid pace of growth and change.